musaibou/ePURE_JSBML/README.md

 The final model includes only amino acids specified with `1` in the conf file.
   - Whether each tRNA is included or not.
 The final model includes only tRNAs specified with `1` in the conf file.
+41 kinds of tRNAs that are used in *E. coli* cells are used in the simulation. tRNA is expressed as [amino acid][anticodon seq.]